-- Acquisition of experimental acoustic inclinometer data from Loughborough University. - Analysis and interpretation of the data, including commentary on short and long-term patterns of change and observed relationships between rainfall, groundwater levels and ground movement. - Comment on the implications of the observed data with regard to cliff instability hazard and risk management, allowing SBC to take any appropriate action.
+- Acquisition of experimental acoustic inclinometer data from Loughborough University. - Analysis and interpretation of the data, including commentary on short and long-term patterns of change and observed relationships between rainfall, groundwater levels and ground movement. - Comment on the implications of the observed data regarding cliff instability hazard and risk management, allowing SBC to take any appropriate action.

 The following sections provide a site-by-site discussion of the history of cliff instability and the monitoring regime, and interpretation of the new monitoring data.
-Comment is made on the relationships between rainfall, groundwater and ground movement, and the implications of the new data with regard to cliff instability hazard and risk management.
+Comment is made on the relationships between rainfall, groundwater and ground movement, and the implications of the new data regarding cliff instability hazard and risk management.